rice8y/caletz/src/caletz.typ

   else { cmap-jet }
 }

-// Render a mesh as triangulated surface using CeTZ (2D projection)
 #let render-mesh(mesh, color-func, z-lo, z-hi, scale-factor) = {
   import cetz.draw: *

   let rows = mesh.len()
   let cols = mesh.at(0).len()

-  // Draw triangulated quads - project to 2D
   for i in range(rows - 1) {
     for j in range(cols - 1) {
       let p00 = mesh.at(i).at(j)